General selection models: Bernstein duality and minimal ancestral structures: Properties of the Bernstein coefficient process and its leaf process

-\begin{proof}[Proof of Theorem~\ref{teo:cdi-criterium(intro)}] Recall from \citep{Pit99} that if $\Lambda(\{1\})=0$, then the block counting of $\Lambda$-coalescent counting process either stays infinite with probability $1$, or c.d.i.with probability $1$.
-The same arguments that are used in the proof of Theorem 4 and Proposition 23 of \cite{Pit99} can be extended to our coalescing-branching system.
+In this section we prove the criterion for $L$ to come down from infinity and we show that in this case $L$ is positive recurrent. \begin{proof}[Proof of Theorem~\ref{teo:cdi-criterium(intro)}] Recall from \citep{Pit99} that if $\Lambda(\{1\})=0$, then the line-counting process of the $\Lambda$-coalescent either stays infinite with probability $1$, or c.d.i.with probability $1$.
+The same arguments that are used in the proof of Theorem 4 and Proposition 23 of \cite{Pit99} can be extended to our branching-coalescing system.
 In particular, the same dichotomy also holds here.

-Let us now show that $L$ c.d.i. if and only if the underlying $\Lambda$-coalescent c.d.i..
+Let us now show that $L$ c.d.i.~if and only if the underlying $\Lambda$-coalescent c.d.i..
 Since the leaf process stochastically dominates the underlying $\Lambda$-coalescent, it suffices to show that if the underlying $\Lambda$-coalescent c.d.i., so does the leaf process.
-This directly follows from Lemma~\ref{lem:cond-cdi-coalescent} and by letting $n\to\infty$ in the inequality in Lemma ~\ref{lem:FiniteExpectedReturnTime}. \end{proof}
+The later follows from Lemma~\ref{lem:cond-cdi-coalescent} and by letting $n\to\infty$ in the inequality in Lemma~\ref{lem:FiniteExpectedReturnTime}. \end{proof}

-The next proposition states that the coming down from infinity property is a stronger property than the positive recurrence of the leaf process.

-\begin{proposition} If $L$ comes down from $\infty$, then $L$ is positive recurrent \end{proposition}
+\begin{proposition} If $L$ comes down from $\infty$, then $L$ is positive recurrent. \end{proposition}